Kauabunga/cmeasy/README.md

 ### Developing

+1. Run `git clone https://github.com/Kauabunga/cmeasy.git` to clone the repository

-1. Run `npm install` to install server dependencies.
+2. Run `npm install` to install server dependencies.

-2. Run `bower install` to install front-end dependencies.
+3. Run `bower install` to install front-end dependencies.

-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
+4. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `grunt serve` to start the development server.
+5. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ### Build